 With a major financial commitment from Southland Gaming the college established an intercollegiate athletic program in 2010 with the Greyhound as their mascot.
 The Greyhounds have fielded men's and women's National Junior College Athletic Association basketball teams for the past ten years.
 Greyhound athletes have successfully transferred to several four-year colleges, including those at the Division I level, and have played for professional teams overseas.
-The Greyhounds play in the Glen F. Fenter Athletic Complex, nicknamed the Dog House, which opened in fall 2013.
+The Greyhound basketball teams play in the Glen F. Fenter Athletic Complex, nicknamed the Dog House, which opened in fall 2013.
+The baseball and softball teams play at Tilden Rodgers Park located adjacent to the North Campus.

-On the north side of campus, the \$8 million Workforce Technology Center includes more than 38,000 square feet of high-tech multimedia classrooms as well as hands-on training stations for Mechatronics and the

-National Institute for Metalworking Skills (NIMS) certified machining program.
-Nearby, the \$9 million Marion Berry Renewable Energy Center includes 35,120 square feet of high-tech classroom and laboratory space including facilities for the diesel technology program.
+On the north side of campus, the \$8 million Workforce Technology Center includes more than 38,000 square feet of high-tech multimedia classrooms as well as hands-on training stations for Mechatronics and the National Institute for Metalworking Skills (NIMS) certified machining program.
+Nearby, the \$9 million Marion Berry Renewable Energy Center includes 35,120 square feet of high-tech classroom and laboratory space including facilities for the automotive and diesel technology program.